cconner57/idohr/README.md

 - [ ] **Foster-to-Adopt Fast-Track:** A "Keep Them" button in the Foster Portal that skips application review and immediately triggers the adoption invoice.
 - [ ] **SMS Integration:** Connect a privacy-focused SMS provider to send automated "Application Received" text alerts.

-## 🧠 Phase 5: Operational Intelligence
+## 📱 Phase 5: Mobile & Field Operations (PWA)

-**Goal:** Optimize the usage of volunteer time and shelter resources.
+**Goal:** Empower volunteers to work offline and in the field.

-- [ ] **Volunteer Management Core:** Implement a "Check-in" system for safety and a basic profile manager for contact info.
+- [ ] **Offline "Field Mode":** Enable PWA capabilities so Intake Coordinators can fill out forms in areas with poor cell service.
-- [ ] **Smart Scheduling:** A shift management system that matches volunteers to roles based on their `positionPreferences` (e.g., only showing "Dog Walking" to qualified adults).
+- [ ] **Push Notifications:** Implement web push notifications to alert fosters of urgent needs.
-- [ ] **Medical "Concierge" Portal:** A view for Fosters to see only their specific pet's vaccine due dates and request medication refills.
+- [ ] **"Add to Home Screen":** Optimize the web manifest to encourage volunteers to install IDOHR as a native-feeling app.

 ## 🔄 Phase 6: Financial Stability